codeaddslife/demo-loopback/README.md

 [pkgcloud](https://github.com/pkgcloud/pkgcloud) to support multiple cloud providers (Amazon, Azure, Google, HP, Openstack, Rackspace)

 Loopback keeps files in containers.
-We have to make a container model so we can create a container for our photos:
+We have to make a container model so we can create a container for our photos, `lb model`:
-`lb model`:

 ```